Skip to content

 "What about companies with multiple stakeholders?
 Unless you assume that everyone in the C-suite reasons similarly, doesn't this model fail to generalize?"

-That's a fair point.
-The OX frame can look like a single-owner model, but at the meta level I think it applies more broadly to companies with distributed stakeholders as well.
-It roughly breaks down into three forms.
+That is a fair point.
+The OX frame may look like a single-owner model, but at the meta level I think it can apply more broadly to companies with distributed stakeholders as well.
+It breaks down into roughly three patterns.

 1. Safety-oriented OX